neo-project/docs/en-us/node/network-protocol.md

    |8|Value|int64|value|
    |20|ScriptHash|uint160|address of remittee|

-   Each transaction could have outputs up to 65536.
+   Each transaction could have an output up to 65536.

 1. Validation Script